- Before going to hospital

 There’s a limit to what Frank and Medicare will pay towards a doctors’ bills, but there's no limit to what a doctor can charge.

-This means your doctor can choose to charge more than you’re covered for.
+Your doctor can choose to charge more than you’re covered for.
 To avoid any surprises, check with them to see if there will be any out of pocket expenses.

 All of Frank's hospital covers come with Access Gap Cover through our partnership with The Australian Health Service Alliance (AHSA).